tdex-network/tdex-specs/03-swap-protocol.md

 Identifying with *Alice* as the **Proposer** and *Bob* the **Responder**:

 1. Alice connects to Bob through secure transport layer and encrypted connection.
 2. Alice proposes a swap crafting an unsigned transaction and a message defined as sending `AMOUNT_P` of `ASSET_P` and receiving `AMOUNT_R` of `ASSET_R`.
-If confidential, the blinding keys need to be included.
+An additional input and eventual change output needed to pay the network fees is included by Alice in the transaction.
+Alice can also blind her outputs (acting as non-last blinder) according to the new [Elements Partial Transaction v2](https://github.com/ElementsProject/elements/blob/master/doc/pset.mediawiki).
 3. Alice sends to Bob the `SwapRequest` message containing the unsingned transaction.
-An additional input and eventual change output needed to pay *half* of the network fees is included by Alice in the transaction.
+4. Bob, if accepts the terms, funds the swap.
+An additional input and eventual change output needed to pay the remaining *half* of the network fees is included by Bob in the transaction.Bob can blind his outputs (acting as last blinder) according to the [PSETv2 specification](https://github.com/ElementsProject/elements/blob/master/doc/pset.mediawiki), and partially signs the proposed transaction.
-4. Bob, if accepts the terms, funds the swap and partially signs the proposed transaction and includes his blinding keys too.
-5. Bob sends back to Alice the `SwapAccept` message containing the partially signed transaction.
-An additional input and eventual change output needed to pay the remaining *half* of the network fees is included by Bob in the transaction.
+5. Bob sends back to Alice the `SwapAccept` message containing the parially signed transaction.
 6. Alice parses the accepted swap and signs the transaction.
 7. Alice sends to Bob the `SwapComplete` message containing the signed transaction.
 8. Ideally Bob finalizes and broadcast the transaction to the Liquid network.